niklasl/oxrq/README.md

 ## Purpose

-This tool is made for conveniently working with "one-off" queries in a command-line centric environment over a (reasonably small) set of RDF source files.
-It can be used to query, edit or create new RDF data using SPARQL.
+This tool is primarily made for working with "one-off" queries over a set of RDF source files on the command-line.
+It can be used to query, edit and/or create new RDF data using SPARQL.

-(It is loosely inspired by the workflow of [AWK](https://en.wikipedia.org/wiki/AWK).
-It also aims to be usable as an alternative to the venerable [`rasqal`](https://librdf.org/rasqal/roqet.html) and [`rapper`](https://librdf.org/raptor/rapper.html) tools.)
+(It is loosely inspired by the workflow of [AWK](https://en.wikipedia.org/wiki/AWK), and in some ways aims to be an alternative to the venerable [`rasqal`](https://librdf.org/rasqal/roqet.html) and [`rapper`](https://librdf.org/raptor/rapper.html) tools.)

 ## Install